13588112254/littlefs/DESIGN.md

 ---

-To avoid read errors, we need to be proactive, as apposed to reactive as we were with write errors.
+To avoid read errors, we need to be proactive, as opposed to reactive as we were with write errors.

 One way to do this is to detect when the number of errors in a block exceeds